Post

 Click “Project Number” → expand the left sidebar → “APIs & Services” → “OAuth consent screen”

-Select “Target Audience” → Test → Click “Publish App” → Done.
+Select “Target Audience” → Test → Click “Deploy as Web App” → Done.

 If the above steps are not set, users will encounter the following error: